BoyBaykiller/IDKEngine/Readme.md

         lazyQueue.Enqueue(action);
     }

-    // Intended to be called periodically from the main thread public static void Execute()
+    // Should be called every frame from the main thread only public static void Execute()
     {
         if (lazyQueue.TryDequeue(out Action action))